albx79/uncharted-void/UnchartedVoid_Rules.md

 - **Cost**

 ### 6.5.
 Installations
 Installations are the only cards in your main deck that don't have a cost.
-That is because by rules you may play only one Installation per turn.
+That is because by default, you may play only one Installation per turn.

 ### 6.6.
 Locations
 Locations are not in your main deck, therefore don't have a cost.
 They can only be played by moving to an uncharted Location with a Ship.